 Stewart Palmer was photographed at Weymouth when South West Trains improved the frequency of trains to Waterloo in 2007.
-Under the new timetable, London-bound trains departed Weymouth at 03 and 20 past the hour, as they still do in 2014.
+Under the new timetable, London-bound trains departed Weymouth at 03 and 20 minutes past the hour, as they still did in 2014.
 Picture: TheRailwayCentre.com

 When Stewart Palmer retired from the railway, he said: "I am enormously proud of the railway that I am leaving behind, the excellent people I have worked with and the improvements that we have achieved together.
 I wish them every success."

 Mr Palmer graduated from Exeter University with a degree in geography in 1972.

 He joined the British Rail management training scheme in 1972 and was allocated to the South Western division of the Southern Region.

 He worked in a variety of operations jobs on the Southern, Eastern and London Midland Regions before becoming area manager Gloucester in 1984.

 After a spell in Western Region headquarters in Swindon, he moved back to the Southern as area manager London Bridge in 1988, and in 1994 became one of the project managers in the region dealing with rail privatisation.

 In 1995 he joined Railtrack with responsibilities for setting up and managing the contracts which Railtrack had with various suppliers in the rail industry.